 Water, plumbing and bathroom fittings

 Repair category 1

-Notes Seals around bath and shower areas are frequently troublesome.
+Notes Seals around the bath and shower areas are frequently troublesome.
 Failure to seals can result in dampness/decay within hidden areas of the property.

-Heating and hot wa ter

-Repair category 2

-Notes The electrical heating system is of an older design and replacement in the medium term should be anticipated.
+Heating and hot water Repair category 2 Notes The heating system is of an older design and replacement in the medium term should be anticipated.
 It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
-Heating systems should be tested on an annual basis to ensure their safe and
+Boilers and central heating systems should be tested and serviced by a registered contractor on an annual basis to ensure their safe and efficient operation.